portableant/museologi.st/blog/2017-01-16-cultural-heritage-spotlight-qa-with-daniel-pett-from-the-british-museum-part-1.md

 Today’s blog post features Daniel Pett’s effort to make the collections of the [British Museum](https://sketchfab.com/britishmuseum) accessible for anyone in 3D and VR.__

 Daniel Pett is a Senior Digital Humanities Manager at the British Museum.
-He has a background in Archaeology, having studied at the Institute of Archaeology (UCL) and Cambridge University and he has also worked in Telecoms and Investment Banking technology and subsequently as technical lead for [the Portable Antiquities Scheme](https://finds.org.uk).
+He has a background in Archaeology, having studied at the Institute of Archaeology (UCL) and Cambridge University, and he has also worked in Telecoms and Investment Banking technology and subsequently as technical lead for [the Portable Antiquities Scheme](https://finds.org.uk).
 He has also been co-lead on the [MicroPasts project](https://sketchfab.com/micropasts) with Professor Andy Bevan (UCL) and now leads on the British Museum’s foray into the world of Digital Humanities, sitting in between the curatorial community of the Museum and the Digital and Publishing department.
 One of the most recent projects he delivered, was the new Knowledge Search application for the Museum, which brings together many of the Museum’s resources in one interface.

 As a side-project he has co-created one of the most breathtaking and largest 3D/VR collection of cultural artefacts in the world.
 The British Museum was early on Sketchfab, they created their account in October 2014: 121 3D models later, with more than 380K views on their models and 3000 likes, they are now the most followed Museum on Sketchfab.
 The Jericho Skull has been featured by CNN and the National Geographic: